kapilsh/personal-website/_posts/2016-03-01-geometry-of-regression.markdown

 Regression coefficients represent the factors that make a linear combination of $\mathbb{1}$ and $\mathbf{X}$ i.e. the projection of $y$ in terms of a linear combination of $\mathbb{1}$ and $\mathbf{X}$.

-Additionally, n data points imply an n-dimensional vector for $y$, $\mathbb{1}$, and $\mathbf{X}$.
+Additionally, \mathbf{N} data points imply an N-dimensional vector for $y$, $\mathbb{1}$, and $\mathbf{X}$.
 Hence, I will be using only three data points for predictor and predicted variables to restrict ourselves to 3 dimensions.
 Reader can create the above graphic using the analysis below if they wish.

 ## Analysis